Isaac H. Duval

 Isaac Harding Duval (September 1, 1824 – July 10, 1902) was an adventurer and businessman prior to becoming a brigadier general in the Union Army during the American Civil War.
-He was a postbellum U.S. Representative from West Virginia in the 41st United States Congress.
+He was a reconstruction era U.S. Representative from West Virginia in the 41st United States Congress.

 Early life and career

 Duval was born and raised in Wellsburg, West Virginia (then Virginia) in Brooke County.
 He attended the common schools as a child.
 As a young man, he traveled to Fort Smith, Arkansas, where he joined an elder brother who was running a trading post.
 Afterward, he became a scout on the Western Plains and Rocky Mountains, and joined the Gold Rush in 1849.

 He was a member of the Lopez expedition to Cuba that sought to aid the Cuban national independence movement.
 After his time as a filibuster, he returned to Wellsburg in 1853 and worked as a merchant.

 Civil War

 During the Civil War, Duval was commissioned as the first major of the 1st Virginia Volunteer Infantry on June 1, 1861.
 He was later promoted to colonel of the 9th West Virginia Volunteer Infantry.
 In September 1864, he was badly wounded in his thigh at the Battle of Opequon.
 After he recovered, he was promoted to the rank of brigadier general and given charge of a brigade of infantry in the VIII Corps.

 By the end of the war, Duval had fought in 36 separate engagements and commanded two different divisions in the VIII Corps.
 He had eleven horses killed and wounded under him.
 On May 17, 1865, after the surrender of the main Confederate armies under Generals Lee and Johnston, but with some other Confederate units still in the field in the west, an unknown attacker tried to kill Duval at Staunton, Virginia.
 Duval was mustered out of the volunteer service on January 15, 1866.
 On February 24, 1866, President Andrew Johnson nominated Duval for appointment to the brevet grade of major general of volunteers, to rank from March 13, 1865, and the U.S. Senate confirmed the nomination on May 4, 1866.